 Set for areas using the PAL TV system, such as Europe, Russia, China, and Australia.

 IPB (Standard)

 Compresses multiple frames at a time efficiently for recording.

 ALL-I (For editing/I-only)

-When , , or is selected, movies are recorded as MP4 movie files (file extension “.MP4”).
+All movies you record with the camera are recorded as movie files in MP4 format (file extension “.MP4”).